a-kwakye/Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback/README.md

 # Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback

-### This is repository of scripts and other datasets for the paper: Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback
+### This is a repository of scripts for the paper: Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback

 ### Jackpot Individuals And Not Recombination Drive Rapid Freshwater Adaptation In Threespine Stickleback